REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 January 21, 2021 - The NEJM published an ORIGINAL ARTICLE - REGN-COV2, a Neutralizing Antibody Cocktail, in Outpatients with Covid-19.
 In this interim analysis, the REGN-COV2 antibody cocktail reduced viral load, with a greater effect in patients whose immune response had not yet been initiated or who had a high viral load at baseline.

 December 29, 2020 - Regeneron Pharmaceuticals, Inc. announced encouraging initial data from an ongoing Phase 1/2/3 clinical trial of the Regeneron antibody cocktail, casirivimab and imdevimab, in hospitalized COVID-19 patients requiring low-flow oxygen.
-Under an agreement with the U.S. government, Regeneron is producing approximately 300,000 doses (2,400 mg) for outpatient use under the EUA.
+Under an agreement with the U.S. government, Regeneron produces approximately 300,000 doses (2,400 mg) for outpatient use under the EUA.

 November 21, 2020 - The U.S. Food and Drug Administration issued an emergency use authorization (EUA) for casirivimab and imdevimab to be administered together for the treatment of mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older weighing at least 40 kilograms with positive results of direct SARS-CoV-2 viral testing and who are at high risk for progressing to severe COVID-19.
 This includes 65 years of age or older or certain chronic medical conditions.